 A Doctor of Psychology is a doctoral degree that prepares you for a career as a psychologist in a clinical setting.
 Learn more about what a PsyD entails, how long it takes to earn it, and popular concentrations to consider.

 A PsyD is a doctoral degree held by many psychologists who work in private practice, academia, and public organizations.
 The degree is a terminal degree, similar to the PhD and EdD.
-In many states, the PsyD can lead to licensure as long as you also meet the other requirements established by the state's licensing board.
+In many states, the PsyD can lead to licensure if you meet the other requirements established by the state's licensing board.

 If you're considering a career in psychology and have not decided which degree is right for you, learning more about the PsyD may help you choose.
-In this article you'll learn more about the PsyD, including what it covers, requirements to obtain it, and concentrations in the field.
+Learn more about the PsyD, including what it covers, the requirements to obtain it, and concentrations in the field.

 PsyD is an abbreviation for the term Doctor of Psychology.
 The origins of the degree date back to the 1960s, when a group of psychologists identified a need for training programs to prepare for clinical practice instead of laboratory work and research.
-This doctoral degree is one of the options available to you when you want to work with patients in the field of psychology.
+This doctoral degree is one of the options available to you when you want to work with patients in the psychology field.

 Coursework in a PsyD program covers various topics, including human development, biological and cognitive foundations of behavior, statistics, and research design.
 During your first year in the program, you will likely take foundation courses in human development and behavior, psychological theories, and research methods.

-The courses you take during the rest of the program typically depend on the concentration you choose.
+The courses you take during the rest of the program typically depend on your chosen concentration.
 For example, a forensic psychology concentration may include criminal and family law courses.
 If you choose a concentration in organizational psychology, you may take courses in applied psychology theory, including social, cognitive, and media psychology.
 Some programs also require clinical work or an internship.

 The biggest difference between a PsyD and a PhD in psychology program is the focus of the coursework.
 A PsyD program emphasizes how psychology applies to patient care, allowing students to apply clinical psychology research and principles to work with people.
 A PhD program emphasizes research and theory, allowing students to complete a dissertation.